splunk/splunk-aws-project-trumpet/README.md

 **Major update:**

-Trumpet has been updated to support a variety of additional AWS services and now only requires two Splunk HTTP Event Collector (HEC) tokens, one with indexer acknowledgement enabled and one without indexer acknowledgement enabled.
+Trumpet has been updated to support a variety of additional AWS services and now only requires a maximum of two Splunk HTTP Event Collector (HEC) tokens, one with indexer acknowledgement enabled and one without indexer acknowledgement enabled.

 In addition, there is no longer an automated HEC token creation template and manual template, the selection of manual vs automated HEC token creation is now fully encapsulated in the setup website.